Link search Menu Expand Document

 github.com/monome/monome-processing/releases/latest

-These libraries must be copied to the libraries folder of your sketchbook, which is typically ~/Documents/Processing/ on Mac and /Documents/Processing/ on Windows.
+These libraries must be copied to the libraries folder of your Sketchbook, which is typically ~/Documents/Processing/ on macOS and /Documents/Processing/ on Windows.

-For example, proper installation of oscP5 on the Mac would look like:
+For example, proper installation of oscP5 on macOS would look like:

 ~/Documents/Processing/libraries/oscP5/library/oscP5.jar